aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.7.rst

     -->5: else if True:
                 ^

-    Python's error message (invalid syntax) cannot be used to identify the problem:
         I make an effort below to guess what caused the problem but I might guess incorrectly.